Angelo Fields

-Angelo Bertell Fields (born September 15, 1957) is a former offensive tackle in the NFL for the Houston Oilers.
-He was a second round draft pick in the 1980 NFL Draft out of Michigan State University.
+Angelo Bertell Fields (born September 15, 1957) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Houston Oilers.
+He played college football for the Michigan State Spartans and was selected by the Oilers in the second round of the 1980 NFL draft.

 Football career

 Fields was born in Washington D.C. where he attended Woodrow Wilson High School.
 Recruited to play collegiate football for Michigan State in 1976 where he played both offensive tackle and defensive tackle.
 During his time with the Spartans, Fields played alongside both Dan Bass and Larry Bethea.
-In 1977 MSU went 7-3-1 and in 1978 Michigan State won the Big Ten championship.
+In 1977, MSU went 7-3-1 and in 1978 Michigan State won the Big Ten championship.
 However, the Spartans were on NCAA probation and unable to attend the Rose Bowl.
-Fields stood out due to his strength and agility.
-He was drafted in the second round of the 1980 NFL Draft by the Houston Oilers with whom he played three seasons before being released.
+He was selected in the second round of the 1980 NFL Draft by the Houston Oilers with whom he played three seasons before being released.